Dordt-Statistics-Research/LaByRInth/README.md

 example(LabyrinthQualityControl)
 example(LabyrinthImpute)
 ```
 Below is an example of how a dataset could be processed from start to finish using only LabyrinthImpute, and there is an example of an equivalent imputation using each of the first four LaByRInth functions in sequence.
+In both examples, 'require.hom.poly' is set to true in order to show what the filtering looks like, but generally this should be false to limit the amount of data that is filtered out (because this data is still useful to the algorithm).
+The parameter 'parallel' is also set to false in order to ensure this example will run on all machines, but if the `parallel` R package is supported on a system, setting 'parallel' to true and 'cores' so the number of CPU cores available will increase the speed of LaByRInth significantly.

 ## Example 1
 ```r